cuervo-blanco/GranularSynthesizer/README.md

 # GranularSynth

-## NAME
-**GranularSynth** – A granular audio synthesizer designed for real-time experimentation and manipulation of audio files.

-## SYNOPSIS
-`SynthApp` is an evolving project aimed at providing an intuitive interface for granular synthesis.
-Currently, the app supports basic audio file loading, waveform visualization, and parameter adjustments.
-However, it remains under development, with various backend and frontend features requiring refinement.
-In the future we hope to make it a plugin to be used during production.

-## DESCRIPTION
-SynthApp is built with a two-part structure:
+The Synthesizer is built with a two-part structure:
 - **Backend**: Developed in Rust, handling audio synthesis and real-time processing.
 - **Frontend**: Written in C++ (Qt framework), providing an interactive graphical interface.

-The app enables users to experiment with granular synthesis through parameterized controls like grain start, duration, pitch, and overlap, displayed in a dynamically updating UI.
+The app enables you to experiment with granular synthesis using controls like grain start, duration, pitch, and overlap.

 This code is highly inspired by Andy Farnell's Designing Sound book's chapter: